Brother MFC-L2750DW Review

 Value

-The MFC-L2750DW lists for $300 and, at the time of this writing, could be found online for up to $100 less.
-This is relatively cheap for an all-in-one model.
-However, you do make sacrifices in comparison to other all-in-ones in terms of ease of use and graphics quality.
+The MFC-L2750DW can sometimes be found online for less than its list price, and is relatively affordable for an all-in-one model.
+However, you do make sacrifices when compared to other all-in-ones, particularly in regards to ease of use and graphics quality.
 Because of these sacrifices, we feel the MFC-L2750DW is an average value.

 Conclusion